 The Effie Yeaw Nature Center is a community service of ARNHA.

 For Effie Yeaw Nature Center's 2015-2016 Educational Programs Catalog, click here.
 The Effie Yeaw Nature Center is a community service of ARNHA.

 ARNHA publishes books that explore the natural and human history of the American River in the greater Sacramento area.Sales proceeds help support the educational and interpretive programs at the Effie Yeaw Nature Center.

 We are grateful for the contributions of the late Georgia Jones who managed this website for many years, and to Marty Maskall, who initially designed the site.

-California Naturalist Program at the Effie Yeaw Nature Center, April 22 to June 10, 2014 The American River Natural History Association, in conjunction with UC Cooperative Extension, is offering the 2014 California Naturalist certificate class at the Effie Yeaw Nature Center from April through June 2014.
+California Naturalist Program The American River Natural History Association, in conjunction with UC Cooperative Extension, held its first California Naturalist certificate class at the Effie Yeaw Nature Center from April through June 2014.
 Now we are holding these courses twice a year.
 The 40-hour course, which is limited to 20 participants, combines a science curriculum with guest lecturers, field trips and project-based learning to exlore the unique ecology and natural history of the greater Sacramento reion.
-This course will cover basic ecology, watershed concepts, geology, wildlife, plants, and global environmental issues, as well as tools for collaborative conservation and communication, and will be beneficial for educators, college students, land owners, interested citizens and staff and vounteers of nature-oriented non-profits and regional parks.
+This course covered basic ecology, watershed concepts, geology, wildlife, plants, and global environmental issues, as well as tools for collaborative conservation and communication, and will be beneficial for educators, college students, land owners, interested citizens and staff and vounteers of nature-oriented non-profits and regional parks.
 Sessions are generally fully subscribed.
 We have a waiting list for upcoming sessions.
 Questions about the program may be directed to Mary Jane Boxer at firstname.lastname@example.org or 916-489-4918 ext.
 226.

 Vernal Pool Photo by Sallie Reynolds